ssundhar/Getting-and-Cleaning-Data/README.md

     3. Uses descriptive activity names to name the activities in the data set
     4. Appropriately labels the data set with descriptive variable names.
     5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+To attain this, the script takes in the different files as input into variables, utilizing the built in read.table function.
+Then we clean up the column names, names and other compotents of the data, merge test and training data.
+Then we perform the required computations as described in CodeBook.md and in the comments of run_analysis.R.